bytewife/agentcraft/README.md

 # AgentCraft
 An adaptive settlement creation using a social agent simulation in Minecraft!
-This is my entry for the [2021 Generative Design in Minecraft](https://gendesignmc.wikidot.com/wiki:settlement-generation-competition) competition (including the Chronicle Challenge)!
+This is my entry for the [2021 Generative Design in Minecraft](https://gendesignmc.wikidot.com/wiki:settlement-generation-competition) competition (including the Chronicle Challenge).
 Video demos:
 + [Mountain Settlement](https://www.youtube.com/watch?v=Gc5h54Bus_k)
 + [Supercut](https://youtu.be/DGLiWOxWLig)